LoupVaillant/Monocypher/README.md

 Contributor notes
 -----------------

-If you just cloned the GitHub repository, you will miss a couple files that ship with the tarball releases:
+If you are reading this, you cloned the GitHub repository.
+You miss a couple files that ship with the tarball releases:

 - The `test/vectors.h` header.
 Generating it requires Libsodium.
 Go to `test/gen/`, then run `make`.